-Answer Or Ignore An Incoming Call - No Call Currently In Progress
+Answer Or Ignore An Incoming Call - No Call Currently In Progress call.

-When you receive a call on your mobile phone, the UconnectTM Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
 Press the button to accept the call.
 To ignore the call, touch the "Ignore" soft-key on the touch-screen.
-You can also touch the "answer" soft-key or touch the blue caller ID box.
+You can also touch the "answer" soft-key or touch the caller ID box.